Brake pad: Materials

-Another material requirement that is considered is how compressible the brake pads are; if they are too compressible then brake travel can be excessive.
-Brake pad material must also be porous so that water does not affect the friction coefficient.
+Another material requirement that is considered is how compressible the brake pads are; if they are too compressible then brake travel or brake booster fluid displacement can be excessive.
+Brake pad material must also be porous to minimize the effect water has on the friction coefficient.

 Asbestos was added as a common ingredient to brake pads post-WWI, as car speeds began to increase, because research showed that its properties allowed it to absorb the heat (which can reach 500 °F) while still providing the friction necessary to stop a vehicle.
 However, as the serious health-related hazards of asbestos eventually started to become apparent, other materials had to be found.
 Asbestos brake pads have largely been replaced by non-asbestos organic (NAO) materials in first world countries.
 Today, brake pad materials are classified into one of four principal categories, as follows: